-You probably carry one of the most powerful productivity tools ever invented in your pocket.
-That tool is the smartphone, but very few people use it to become more productive.
+You carry one of the most powerful productivity tools ever invented in your pocket—the smartphone—but very few people use it to become more productive.

-A smartphone takes the place of dozens of devices people used to pay extra for.
+A smartphone replaces dozens of devices people used to pay extra for.
 A smartphone can serve as an audio recorder, a camera, a video camera, a TV set, a music player, a map, a calculator, a notepad, a computer, a radio, a credit card, a debit card, a video recorder, and a remote control unit, for instance.

-Your smartphone’s productive capability is only limited by the apps you install and your internet connectivity.
-All it takes to transform your smartphone into a powerful productivity tool is a little creativity and a few carefully chosen apps.
+Your smartphone’s productive capability is limited by the apps you install and your internet connectivity.
+However, with a little creativity and a few carefully chosen apps, you can transform your smartphone into a powerful productivity tool.

 How to Become More Productive

-The key to being productive is to focus on the few critical business and life goals and deliver on them as they will propel your relationships, career, and earnings.
-You need to eliminate distractions, tuneup your planning, and optimize your use of technology and harness the power of your team.
-It’s’s quite simple, really.
+The key to being productive is to focus on the few critical business and life goals and deliver on them as they propel your relationships, career, and earnings.
+You need to eliminate distractions, tune up your planning, optimize your use of technology, and harness the power of your team.
+It’s quite simple.

 1. Learn & Relax With Audiobooks

-You know how it is as a modern-day knowledge worker; you sit in meetings and in front of a computer for most of your working day.
-You read a lot, emails, PowerPoint presentations, excel spreadsheets.
-When you finish work and eventually get home, you feel mentally and physically tired.
+You know how it is as a modern-day knowledge worker: You sit in meetings and in front of a computer for most of your working day.
+You read a lot of emails, PowerPoint presentations, and Excel spreadsheets.
+You feel mentally and physically tired when you finish work and eventually get home.

-Have you lost your love of reading books, perhaps you simply do not have time anymore, there is the housework, exercise, perhaps even the children?
+Have you lost your love of reading books?
+Perhaps you no longer have time; there is the housework, exercise, and perhaps even the children.
 Who has time to read?
-But without reading, how do you continue to build your knowledge, learn new skills, or wade into a novel.
+But how do you continue to build your knowledge, learn new skills, or wade into a novel without reading?

-I have personally listened to over 350 books over the last eight years averaging one book every nine days.
-I am actually the most “well-read” person I know (apart from my wife, who listens to them also). 🙂
+I have listened to over 350 books over the last eight years, averaging one book every nine days.
+I am the most “well-read” person I know (apart from my wife, who also listens to them). 🙂

 I listen to books when: